silasdavis/perfo/README.md

 Issue: creating many contracts leads to high CPU load and performance problems with the chain.

+There might be a relation with the following issue: https://github.com/hyperledger/burrow/issues/611 and possibly it is caused by the Tendermint version used in Burrow, see https://github.com/tendermint/tendermint/issues/388 (there was a fix in Tendermint 0.9 but it seems that version is not used yet by Burrow)

 Monax CLI Version: 0.17.0 & 0.18

 Remark: this repo contains code to illustrate the problem, and is kept simple.